Welcome to the websites of ADT!

 We would like to infrom you about the structure of our association and what we do.
 For the latest information about animal breeding in Germany and all questions relating to the production and marketing of animals and animal products, please refer to the corresponding pages of our member organisations.

-Haus der Deutschen Agrar- und Ernährungswirtschaft of the German Agro-Alimentary Economy, in which the DBV, DRV, GFPi, DIL, BOGK, BSI, BDSI and the Chambers of Agriculture are also represented.
+Haus der Deutschen Agrar- und Ernährungswirtschaft (German House of Agriculture and agri-food business), in which the DBV, DRV, GFPi, DIL, BOGK, BSI, BDSI, the Federal Office for Agriculture and Food BLE and the German Chambers of Agriculture are also represented.
 This facilitates coordination and cooperation with the aforementioned organisations.
 The Brussels office is situated near Place du Luxembourg, not far from the buildings of the European Parliament, the EU Commission and the Council.

 Purpose of the association: